 Do you have a love-hate relationship with your bathroom scales?
-You love them when they reaffirm that you’re the right weight — it literally puts a spring in your step for the rest of the day — and you hate them when they reveal a number that you don’t want to see.
+You love them when they reaffirm that you’re the right weight — it puts a spring in your step for the rest of the day — and you hate them when they reveal a number that you don’t want to see.

 For many women, the wrong number can negatively impact the rest of the day.
 Unexpected weight can make a woman doubt her beauty and intelligence.
-It also leads her to assume that maxi dresses are back in style*, and that it’s ok to order a double-bacon-cheeseburger for lunch “because the damage is already done”.
+It also leads her to assume that maxi dresses are back in style and that it’s ok to order a double-bacon-cheeseburger for lunch “because the damage is already done.”

-Muumuu’s and greasy lunches aside, what really concerns me is that our mood can be ruined by the uptick of a number.
+Muumuu’s and greasy lunches aside, what concerns me is that our mood can be ruined by the changing of a number.
 I know the feeling of standing on the scale (shoes off, of course), waiting for the screen to settle, so that I could confirm whether I would have a good day or a bad day…a day filled with confidence or shame.

 Not exactly a pleasant morning ritual, is it?

 Somehow the digital scale has become a tool of both satisfaction and suffering.
 But it shouldn’t be that way.
-Some cheap and nasty electronic device should NOT hold sway over your emotions, nor should it impact your sense of self worth.
+Some cheap and nasty electronic device should NOT hold sway over your emotions, nor should it impact your sense of self-worth.

 If it does, well that’s on you.